 A lost power supply is the responsibility of the student and is not covered by the non-refundable security deposit.
 There is NO CHARGE to replace a damaged power supply one time per year.
 Please bring the non-working power supply to the library/campus tech to replace.

 There are several options for replacing a charger:

 - Visit the Leander ISD EdPay site to pay with credit card.
-Once the power supply is paid for ($40.00), have your child bring the receipt to the library to obtain a new power supply.
+Once the power supply is paid for ($40.00), have your child bring the receipt to the library to obtain a replacement power supply.

 - Bring $40 to the campus bookkeeper and bring receipt to the library or campus tech’s office for a replacement.

 - Request that the campus tech add the $40 fine to EdPay so that you can pay with a credit card online.

 - Purchase a new power supply from our vendor, CDW-G. The student will need to log on to the website.
 Once the student logs in the fee will be $40.00.

 - Purchase a new power supply from an outside vendor, such as Amazon.
 However, the replacement MUST be the exact same as the one that was originally supplied.
 See the description on the CDW-G website for details.